The following map shows active threats and incidents in conflicts areas date back one week from today

-The security situation in Israel is complex.
-Tension between Palestinians and Israelis is very high, especially near borders and Israeli checkpoints.
-Violent crime threats are moderate, but they increase in Arab towns due to the lack of police presence.
+The Israeli security situation is complex.
+Tension and confrontations between Palestinians and Israelis are very high, especially near borders and Israeli checkpoints.
+Violent crime threats are moderate.
 The possibility of a war in the area is common but unlikely.
-There are ongoing clashes between Israel and Hamas in Gaza, Israel and Hezbollah in Lebanon, and Israel and Iranian forces in Syria.
-Protests are usually against corruption in the government, and the discrimination against minorities (Ethiopian Jews, Arab Israelis, LGBT community).
+There are ongoing clashes between Israeli forces and Hamas in Gaza, Israel and Hezbollah in Lebanon, and Israel and Iranian forces in Syria.
+Protests are usually against corruption in the government, Israeli occupation of Palestine, and the discrimination against multiple groups (Palestinians living in Israeli controlled areas, Ethiopian Jews, LGBT community).

 Although the government is striving for improvements, the security situation remains unstable in Iraq.
 ISIS no longer poses a threat in Iraq as its territorial caliphate had been crushed and scattered, however in no way does that mean the group’s demise; attacks carried out by rebels and ISIS militants still occur nearly on a daily basis.
 Anti-government protests in Baghdad and southern Iraq have dominated the political scene recently, as demonstrators have rallied against corruption, unemployment, poor services, and the political system that had been enforced post US-invasion in 2003.
 Protests were met with lethal force by Iraqi security forces, which caused the deaths of more than 500 protesters.
 The country still faces a threat that may result from the Iran-U.S. tension.
 According to the Economist, economic conditions are expected to improve from 2021-24 as oil prices will rise, however will remain susceptible to price fluctuations.